raspberrypilearning/anime-expressions-simplified/en/step_9.md

 --- /task ---

 You can also add coloured borders in different styles to HTML elements.
-The `dashed-border` class in the style file creates a dashed border.
+The `dashed-border` class in the style.css file creates a dashed border.

 --- task ---